-The brake disc is usually in the form of a disc or disc that is firmly attached to the wheel hub and rotates with it.
+The brake disc is usually in the form of a plate or disc that is rigidly attached to the wheel hub and rotates with it.
 During braking, the frictional surface of the brake disc is pressed between the brake pads, thereby producing a braking effect.

 The brake disc is one of the main components of disc brakes.
 It is most often shaped like a plate, the edge of this plate forms the main frictional surface captured by the brake pads.
 The brake disc is firmly connected to the wheel hub and therefore rotates with the whole wheel.
 The friction segments in the form of brake pads sit on the annular friction surface of the brake disc.
 The brake pads are located in the brake caliper, which does not rotate with the wheel and is firmly connected to the wheel hub.
 The clamping of the brake disc generates a frictional force which converts the motion energy of the moving vehicle into thermal energy.

 Brake disc materials:

 The ideal brake disc material has low density, which affects the resulting brake weight, high thermal conductivity and a minimum coefficient of thermal expansion.
 For an idea, see the materials comparison table:

 |THERMAL DISSOLUTION SUMMARY